LiamKettle/website/content/project/airbnb-algorithm/index.md

 * Works with a small number of participants

-# AirBnb's Recommendation Algorithm
+# Airbnb's Recommendation Algorithm

-AirBnb is transparent about which features they use for their recommendation algorithm.
+Airbnb is transparent about which features they use for their recommendation algorithm.
 Therefore, I used their specified features as comparisons.
 Three key characteristics are heavily prominent in their algorithm: **Quality, popularity,** and **price.**

 > **Quality.** The algorithm assesses many characteristics to evaluate quality, including the **listing photos, reviews of the listing, and listing characteristics.** Higher quality listings tend to rank higher in search.

 > **Popularity.** The algorithm evaluates the popularity of a listing using a wide range of information, including **how guests engage with the listing** and **how often the listing gets booked.** Examples of guest engagement with a listing include how often guests save a listing to their wish list, how often guests book, and **how often guests message the Host.** More popular listings tend to rank higher in search.

 > **Price.** To determine how attractive the price of a listing is, the algorithm considers a variety of price data, including **how the price compares to similar listings** in the area for the given dates.
 Listings that are priced below other comparable listings—other listings in the area with similar guest capacity and amenities—tend to rank higher in search.